blinklet/blog-posts/Containerlat-BGP-Security/containerlab-bgp-security.md

 When I first [reviewed Containerlab in 2021](https://opensourcenetworksimulators.com/2021/05/use-containerlab-to-emulate-open-source-routers/), it was a promising but relatively new project.
 It's developers were actively working to add more commercial routers to its library of supported devices.
 Five years later, [Containerlab](https://containerlab.dev) has matured into a developer-friendly network emulation platform that fully supports many readily-available router software images.

-Containerlab continues to support open-source routers via the `kind: linux` node type, which requires users to create their own containers that support open-source routers like [FRR](https://frrouting.org/), [BIRD](https://bird.network.cz/), [GoBGP](https://osrg.github.io/gobgp/), and [OpenBGPD](https://www.openbgpd.org/).
+For open-source routers, Containerlab continues to support the `kind: linux` node type, which enables users to create their own containers that support open-source routers like [FRR](https://frrouting.org/), [BIRD](https://bird.network.cz/), [GoBGP](https://osrg.github.io/gobgp/), and [OpenBGPD](https://www.openbgpd.org/).
 This is the same as it was five years ago.
-I suppose if I want a "native" FRR container image for Containerlab, I should create one myself and contribute to the project.

 ### BGP Security: The Problem and the Solutions